 This is the "loads a private key file" option.
 This option takes a string argument.
-This can be either a file or a PKCS $\#11~\rm URL$ load-pubkey option load-certificate option load-ca-privkey option
+This can be either a file or a PKCS #11 URL load-pubkey option load-request option load-certificate option

 This is the "loads a public key file" option.
 This option takes a string argument.
-This can be either a file or a PKCS #11 URL load-ca-certificate option
+This can be either a file or a PKCS #11 URL load-ca-privkey option